anish-123233/Hotel/README.md

 - **Booking & Cancellation Analysis:** Analysis of booking statuses, cancellations, and no-shows to identify potential revenue leakage.
 - **Operational Performance:** Evaluation of occupancy, realization rates, and other operational KPIs to identify performance gaps and improvement opportunities.

+Key metrics and measures for the hotel industry used in this project can be found [here.](metrics list.xlsx)

 The python scripts utilized to clean and quarantine data can be found [here.](data_cleaning/src/quality_pipeline.ipynb)

 The python scripts utilized to inspect and perform quality checks can be found [here.](data_cleaning/tests/test_data_quality.py)